openvinotoolkit/model_server/docs/mediapipe.md

 ```

-### Starting OVMS with MP servables
+### Starting OpenVINO Model Server with Mediapipe servables
 MediaPipe servables configuration is to be placed in the same json file like the
 [models config file](starting_server.md).
 While models are defined in section `model_config_list`, graphs are configured in
 the `mediapipe_config_list` section.

-While the mediapipe graphs artifacts are packaged like presented above, configuring the OpenVINO Model Server is easy.
+When the mediapipe graphs artifacts are packaged like presented above, configuring the OpenVINO Model Server is very easy.
 Just a `config.json` needs to be prepared list all the graphs for deployments:
 ```json
 {
     "model_config_list": [],